daniel-beet/acme.sh.wiki-clone/DNS-API-Test.md

 The `TEST_DNS_SLEEP` is the time (in seconds) to sleep to wait for your DNS records to propagate.

-Different DNS provider may require different propagate time,  please ask your DNS provider support for the time.
+Different DNS providers may require different propagate time,  please ask your DNS provider support for the time.

 Usually, it's larger than `120` seconds.